Ssays on Art and Technologies of the Word, Image, and Sound

 Bookchin, Neil Hennessey, and Jim Andrews.

-Published by the University of Chicago Press in a book edited
+Published in 2007 by the University of Chicago Press in a book edited

 Audio for the Web (2006, essay)